brbbrb/live-earthquake-visualization/README.md

 ![1-Logo](Images/earthquake_header.jpeg)

-## Background
+## Summary

 The USGS (United States Geological Survey) is responsible for providing scientific data about natural hazards, among other things.
 This project utilizes a combination of Leaflet, D3, and HTML to convert GeoJSON data from the USGS feed into a web-based visualization of earthquakes around the world from the past 7 days.

 ## Deployment Link
-Check out the final site here: https://brbbrb.github.io/live-earthquake-map/
+If you could care less about the "how" and just want to see the live site, click here: https://brbbrb.github.io/live-earthquake-map/

 ## Retrieving Data